-What if a visitor wants to buy something, but they have some confusion or doubts?
-Usually, they’ll send an email or even call your customer support, but the delayed and extended response time might become a reason for the increased shopping cart abandonment rate.
+What if a visitor wants to buy something but they have some confusion or doubts?
+Usually, they’ll send an email or even call your customer support, but the delayed and extended response time might force them to leave a cart.
 The good thing is that there are chatbots these days to fill in the void.

 But, how to go about abandoned cart recovery?

 a.
 Easy Navigation: Make the landing page easy to navigate through.
-Every element needs to be designed in a way that it dominates on the screen.
-Be it on-site search option, add to cart, or save for later; every element should be visibly distinguishable so that one’s intent and actions stay in harmony.
+Every element needs to be designed in a way that it dominates the screen.
+Be it an on-site search option, add to cart, or save for later, every element should be visibly distinguishable so that one’s intent and actions stay in harmony.

 b.
-Easy Cart Alteration: Sometimes the visitor can mistakenly add more items to the cart than required, or vice-versa.
+Easy Cart Alteration: Sometimes, the visitor can mistakenly add more items to the cart than required, or vice-versa.
 It should be made convenient to add/delete items in the cart without much hassle.
-Otherwise, the broken user experience will lead to shopping cart abandonment.
+Otherwise, the broken user experience will lead to an increased shopping cart abandonment rate.

 c.
-Color Combinations: The “Add to Cart” CTA and the “Save for Later” CTA needs to have distinguishable & dominant color backgrounds.
+Color Combinations: The “Add to Cart” CTA and the “Save for Later” CTA needs to have different & dominant color backgrounds.
 In short, a consistent and logical visual hierarchy should be maintained throughout the platform.
-In case your eCommerce store chooses to develop a Magento platform, they have a great variety of themes to choose from to create a beautiful design altogether.

-Mobile page load time is an essential criterion that counts when it comes to converting a visitor into a customer.
+Mobile page load time is an essential criterion that counts when converting a visitor into a customer.
 A study by Google revealed something alarming about mobile page speeds and respective bouncing rates.
 See it for yourself.